 "Research showing how many people have a disability and differences in their access to health care can guide efforts by health care providers and public health practitioners to improve access to care for people with disabilities."

 CDC is committed to protecting the health and well-being of people with disabilities throughout their lives.
 Through its State Disability and Health Programs and national collaborations, CDC will continue to work to lower health differences faced by people with disabilities.
 To advance this goal, CDC provides information and resources for public health practitioners, doctors, and those who care for people with disabilities.

 For more information about CDC's work to support inclusive settings for people with disabilities visit: www.cdc.gov/ncbddd/disabilityandhealth/disability.html

-*News Release by U.S. Centers for Disease Control and Prevention: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (U.S. Centers for Disease Control and Prevention).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.